PubNubDevelopers/ios-push-notifications-tutorial/README.md

 * Send messages to other users in the chat room.
 * Receive messages from other users in the chat room.
 * See past messages from other users in the chat room, even if the current user is offline.
-* See typing indicators from users in the [debug console](https://www.pubnub.com/docs/console) and interact with the Android app in real-time.
+* See message actions from users in the [debug console](https://www.pubnub.com/docs/console) and interact with the iOS app in real-time.
-* Receive and display push notifications, regardless of application state
+* Receive and display mobile push notifications, regardless of application state

 ## Installing / Getting started

 ### Requirements
 - [Xcode](https://developer.apple.com/xcode/) (The latest stable version)
 - [Git](https://www.atlassian.com/git/tutorials/install-git)
 - [Apple Developer Account](https://developer.apple.com/account) with access to the Apple Developer Program.
-You'll need to be enrolled in this program in order to access services that allow your application to receive push notifications from APNs.
+You'll need to be enrolled in this program in order to access services that allow your application to receive mobile push notifications from APNs.
 Please note that this is a paid program.
 - Physical iOS Device (iPhone, iPad, iPod Touch, etc).
-Simulated devices in Xcode cannot be registered in APNs, and thus cannot receive a device token, which is necessary when sending push notifications across the PubNub network.
+Simulated devices in Xcode cannot be registered in APNs, and thus cannot receive a device token, which is necessary when sending mobile push notifications across the PubNub network.
 - [PubNub Account](#pubnub-account) (*Free*)

 <a href="https://dashboard.pubnub.com/signup">